 Midland Beach & South Beach

 Fort Wadsworth to Miller Field

 Getting there: From the St. George Ferry Terminal, take the S51 bus to Father Capodanno Boulevard and Sand Lane.

-Wolfe's Pond Park
+Wolfe's Pond Beach

 NYC Beach Tips